snakemake/snakefmt/README.md

 #### Diff
 ##### `--diff`

-Using this option will not write any formatted code back to file.
+Does not write any formatted code back to file.
 It will instead print a diff of how the code looks before and after formatting.

 ```
 $ echo 'rule foo:\n\tinput: "foo.txt"' | snakefmt --diff -